 For those of you that don’t care to stand in line or drive out for a sandwich, I found a solution for you.
 It took a few tries, but I’m happy to say that this sandwich is as close as it could get to the one from Paseo.
 This sandwich is a little messy, because of all the pork marinate juices, but isn’t that what sandwiches are about?

 Share Some Love ❤️

 - 4 lb pork

 Cuban Meat Marinade

-- Place pork in a deep dish with orange juice, juice form limes, garlic, onion, parsley and season it with salt and pepper.
+- Place the pork in a large bowl with orange juice, lime juice, garlic, onion, and parsley.
+Season liberally with salt and pepper.

-- Leave meat marinating for 12-24 hours.
-The longer it marinates the better.
+- Allow the meat to marinate for 12-24 hours (the longer it marinates, the better).

-- Remove chunks of onion and garlic from the marinate.
-Place pork with marinate in an iron cast oven, bake at 250F for 3 hours.
-You can also use a slow cooker, cook on high for 5 hours.
-Pull pork off the bone into tiny pieces, leave it resting in its juices.
+- Remove the chunks of onion and garlic from the marinade.
+Place the pork in a dutch oven alongside the liquid marinade.
+Bake at 250°F for 3 hours with the lid on.
+Alternatively, use a slow cooker and cook the meat on high for 5 hours.
+Once cooked, pull the pork off the bone and shred it.
+Leave it to rest in its juices.